Yousuf28/bioconductor_workshop/README.md

-oper your terminal/command line tool and type following
+oper your terminal/command prompt tool and type following

-docker pull yousuf28/bioconductor_workshop
+docker pull yousuf28/bionconductor_116

 wait to complete.
 type following in one line to use.

-docker run -v "your_file/directory":"/home/rstudio" -e PASSWORD=123456 -p 8787:8787 yousuf28/bioconductor_workshop
+docker run -v "your_file/directory":"/home/rstudio" -e PASSWORD=123456 -p 8787:8787 yousuf28/bionconductor_116

 open your browser and type